 A mailing list for your readers is essential.
 Create the list, and use your list, even if you have few subscribers.
 A list with 20 engaged readers who buy your novels is more valuable than a list of 2,000 disinterested people.

 Pamper your members.
-Use some of the blog content ideas to offer your list members exclusives.
+Use some of these blog content ideas to offer your list members exclusives.

 Yes, I know this takes time.
 Again: divide your time between writing and promotion.
 Use some of your promotion-time to create content for your list subscribers.